 A few days ago, DxO released version 4 of its new DxO PhotoLab* RAW converter.
 Now DxO PhotoLab is also using artificial intelligence.
 DxO has integrated a new denoising technology in DxO PhotoLab 4, which should be able to denoise images much more efficiently on the basis of Deep Learning.
 The demosaicing of the Bayer matrix of the sensor has been fully integrated into the process.
-During the Cyber Weekend until November 30th, DxO reduced the price of the new PhotoLab 4 by 40% and that of the other tools by 50%:

 I was now particularly interested to see what the highly acclaimed DxO noise reduction method “DeepPRIME” actually does in practice.

-How was it up to now?
+How has it been up to now?

 Although my new Canon EOS R5 already has a very photosensitive sensor that produces relatively minimal noise, in higher ISO ranges you still have to denoise the images in post-processing regularly.
 For years, I have been using the RAW format for my cameras to have maximum freedom in editing my images.